scimusmn/jts-astronaut/README.md

   Download and install from [this page](http://support.elotouch.com/Download/Drivers/DriverDownload/driverdownload.aspx?str=80)

 #### Install the Powerchute software for the APC Battery Backup:
-  Download and install from: ftp://restrict:Kop$74!@ftp.apc.com/restricted/software/pcpe/302/windows/PCPEInstaller.exe
+  Download and install from APC.

 ## Notes